aneoconsulting/ArmoniK/infrastructure/armonik/README.md

 # Armonik namespace in the Kubernetes
 export ARMONIK_NAMESPACE=<Your namespace in kubernetes>

+# Armonik monitoring namespace in the Kubernetes
+export ARMONIK_MONITORING_NAMESPACE=<Your namespace in kubernetes for monitoring ArmoniK>

 # Directory path of the Redis certificates
 export ARMONIK_REDIS_CERTIFICATES_DIRECTORY=<Your directory path of the Redis certificates>